uoa-ws2020/uoa2020sg/README.md

 ## Introduction
 This repository provides a set of files for robot simulation models made for the university of Aizu practice session for the tunnel disaster response and recovery challenge in the disaster robotics challenge in World Robot Summit 2020.
 We are welcome if you are interested in and join to this session.

-Most of the files in this repository come from the repository of [WRS-TDRRC-2020SG1] (https://github.com/WRS-TDRRC/WRS-TDRRC-2020SG1).
+Most of the files in this repository come from the repository of WRS-TDRRC-2020SG1 (https://github.com/WRS-TDRRC/WRS-TDRRC-2020SG1).
 We have modified it slightly for our purpose.

 ## SOFTWARE IMPORTANT INFORMATION
 ### ABOUT Choreonoid
-Version 1.8 with a tag specified by the development version management.
+Version 1.8 with a tag specified by the development version management. <br>
 EX.) git clone -b tag https://github.com/choreonoid/choreonoid.git

 ### ABOUT Robotic middle-ware